Superradiant Quantum Phase Transition in Open Systems: System-Bath Interaction at the Critical Point: Input-Output Fields and Spectra

 \section{Input-Output Fields and Spectra}

 The approach presented in this Section offers several advantages.
-Beyond its applicability across a broad range of parameters, thanks to the absence of approximations, and the possibility of addressing non-ohmic baths, it also allows for the analytical calculation of reflection and transmission spectra for both ohmic and non-ohmic environments.
+Beyond its applicability across a broad range of parameters and the possibility of addressing non-ohmic baths, it also allows for the analytical calculation of reflection and transmission spectra for both ohmic and non-ohmic environments.
 In this section, we develop the theoretical framework required for such analysis, while in the following subsections, we apply it to ohmic, subohmic, and superohmic cases, illustrating the results through examples of reflection spectra.